bitsofcotton/p2/README.md

 2025/08/23 add g cmd but this also slips now (not the first non small number of tests.).
 2025/08/25 we met infected or not condition. so the jammer retargets our machines' integrity, so we should leave here.
 2025/08/27 should work test.py, should break after this upload.
+2025/08/28-29 test python3 script series, we stop to upload here after this.